Skip to main content

 Why this matters

 Roots of unity model anything periodic and symmetric, and their cancellation property turns awkward trigonometric sums into one-line answers.
-Recognising a hidden zn=1z^n = 1 inside a problem is a powerful shortcut.
+Recognising a hidden zn=1z^n = 1 inside a problem is a powerful shortcut that connects this topic to factorisation, geometric series, and the multiple-angle identities of complex powers.

 Exam-style practice questions